Tuttotorna/mathematics-beyond-human-habit/README.md

 It starts from a simple fact:

-the same number can be written in many different bases, and its written form changes with the base.
+**the same number can be written in many different bases, and its written form changes with the base.**

 The number does not change.
 Its representation does.

-This repository explores that difference in order to study what is representational and what may be structurally invariant.
+This repository explores that difference.

+The main question is simple:

+**what belongs to the number, and what belongs only to the way we write it?**

 ---